 Below are some key findings from an analysis of NHTSA data on firetruck accidents from 2000-2009:

 - Over that 10 year period, there were roughly 31,600 accidents involving fire vehicles.

 - 49 of those accidents resulted in at least 1 fatality to an occupant of the firetruck.

 - About 70% of all firetruck accidents occurred while in emergency use.

 - Rollovers account for 66% of all fatal firetruck accidents.

-As seen in the statistics, firetruck accidents can be very serious, often resulting in serious injuries or even fatalities.
+As seen in the statistics, firetruck accidents can be severe, often resulting in serious injuries or even fatalities.
 Since firetrucks, like emergency ambulances, are frequently responding to emergency situations, most of the accidents occurred in such settings.

 Police Car Accidents in the U.S.

-Using data from 1994-2002, researchers from the University of Washington performed an analysis of the number of fatalities each year that occur during police pursuits.
+In 2012, a police vehicle report found that, on average, a person is killed in a pursuit-related crash every day.
+Using data from 1994-2002, University of Washington researchers performed an analysis of the number of fatalities each year that occur during police pursuits.